-Saturday July 20, 2024
+Saturday, July 26, 2025

-- Animals will be checked in from 1pm-5pm - Participating 4-H members should check in at the registration desk. - Then the animals will be verified they are registered, and participant will be advised where the cage is located. - Please set up your animal in their cage with food and water and wood shavings under the cages.
+- Animals will be checked in from 1 PM-5 PM - All exhibitors must arrive during this designated time.
+Failure to check-in during this window will result in disqualification from the show.
+If an exhibitor is unable to check-in during this time due to extenuating circumstances, they must notify the Superintendent at least 24 hours in advance for consideration of an exception.
+Exceptions are not guaranteed and will be granted at the discretion of the Superintendent. - Participating 4-H members should check in at the registration desk. - Then, animals will be verified they are registered, and participants will be advised where the cage is located. - Please set up your animal in their cage with food, water, and wood shavings under the cages.
 Shavings may not always be provided.
-Bring your own food and water dispensers if you choose.
-There will be some food/water dispensers available for those who need them. - Optional You may bring decorations to decorate your cages, so it is easier to find your animals. - 4-H members must feed, water and keep fresh shavings under their animal's cages daily.
-4H members are required to clean and replace old shavings with fresh shavings the morning of auction day.
-It is important to present yourself and your animal in a positive manner because we will have guests and buyers visiting the small animal barn. - Small animal participants must clean under their cages on Saturday afternoon before animals will be released. - Participants must check out with the species superintendent and cages will be inspected prior to leaving the fair on the last day.
+Bring your own food and water dispensers. - Optional You may bring decorations to decorate your cages, so it is easier to find your animals. - 4-H members must care for their own entries twice daily-NO EXCEPTIONS.
+4-H members must feed and water between 7-9 AM and between 4-6 PM daily.
+Failure to care for your animal may disqualify you from awards or auction proceeds.
+4-H members are required to clean and replace old shavings with fresh shavings daily.
+It is important to present yourself and your animal in a positive manner because we will have guests and buyers visiting the small animal barn. - Small animal participants must clean under their cages on Saturday morning before animals will be released. - Participants must check out with the species superintendent and cages will be inspected prior to leaving the fair on the last day. - For the showmanship competition, exhibitors must show their own project animal, except for an extenuating circumstance in which a borrowed animal may be shown providing approval of the superintendent, fair board, and 4-H agent.

-Small Animal Round Robin and Competitions
+Small Animal Showmanship and Round Robin Competitions

-It will be the responsibility of County Livestock Agent and Fair Board Small Animal Superintendents to coordinate this contest.
+It will be the responsibility of County 4-H Agent and Fair Board Small Animal Superintendents to coordinate this contest.

-- The Round Robin champion showmanship competition (small animals only, rabbit, poultry, cavy and dog) will be at the end of all small animal shows. - Showmanship in each species will consist of combined scores from the knowledge test and the exhibitor's verbal presentation to the judge. - For Round Robin 4-H members will be required to show a rabbit, poultry, cavy and a dog.
+- In order to maintain judging integrity and maintain the appearance of fairness, parents of exhibitors are not allowed in the judging area and are not allowed to speak with judges other than accepting feedback.
+Non-partisan judge helpers will be designated by the species superintendent. - The Round Robin champion showmanship competition (small animals only, rabbit, poultry, cavy, and dog) will be at the end of all small animal shows. - Showmanship in each species will consist of combined scores from the knowledge test and the exhibitor's verbal presentation to the judge. - For Round Robin 4-H members will be required to show a rabbit, poultry, cavy, and a dog.